 - 1. Can be in an in-patient or outpatient setting and chosen from any medical or surgical subspecialty; however, must be served for a minimum of two weeks.
 See Course Descriptions in Selective/Elective section of manual for suggested endeavors. - 2.
 Clinical Research maximum of eight (8) weeks See OST 897 Clinical Research - 3.
 Electives may be completed in two-week or four-week blocks.
-(No more than two, four-week time periods can be divided into four, two-week rotations per year.)
+No more than two, four-week time periods can be divided into four, two-week rotations per year.
+More than the allotted will be evaluated on a case-by-case basis.